Wild at Heart

 After putting away his cue, Wildman turned to commentary and was a major figure in the ITV team for their snooker broadcasts during the 1980s and 1990s.
 He also later worked for Sky Sports and Eurosport for their coverage of the International Pool Tour.

 Mark was also a very accomplished coach, a former coach to Shaun Murphy and a coach and mentor to many billiards players such as former champions, Matthew Sutton and Phillip Welham.
 He also ran a junior academy at Raunds which produced three national Junior Billiards Champions in a five year period.
-Wildman is now 85 years old and still widely regarded in both sports.
+Mark passed away in November 2024 and will be sadly missed.

 Loading